JustCallMeJade/Turnip_drivers_adreno/README.md

-**Note that dxvk 2.4.1 and higher has a MASSIVE peformance reggression it is reccomended to use lower or dxvk sarek versions**
+**Note that turnip on dxvk 2.4.1 and higher has a MASSIVE peformance reggression it is reccomended to use lower or dxvk sarek versions**